 Commentary on Structure

 There is little in the way of solid structure within this work, evidenced by dialogue that begins in the second stanza, but does not wrap up until the third stanza.
 This is related to the “stammer[ing]” the “grandmother[s]” experienced upon seeing each other again.
-The joy is so authentic for these women that they can hardly verbalize their feelings, and this elevated joy is mimicked in the lack of structure in the poem—no discerned rhyme scheme or rhythm.
+The joy is so authentic for these women that they can hardly verbalize their feelings, and this elevated joy is mimicked in the lack of structure in ‘My Grandmother’s Laughter’—no discerned rhyme scheme or rhythm.
 In fact, the pattern that is noted in the first six stanzas—three lines apiece—is forsaken in the seventh stanza when only one line appears.
 This disorganization could indicate as well that their lives have been chaos.

 About Oriana Ivy